knopflerfish/knopflerfish.org/ant/readme.txt

 The format of the manifest template file is that of a normal manifest file with one exception: Line length must not obey the 72 characters per line requirement.
-The character encoding of the template manifest file expected to be UTF-8, but you may specify another encoding in the build.xml file.
+The character encoding of the template manifest file is expected to be UTF-8, but you may specify another encoding in the build.xml file.

 The relaxed line length requirement makes it possible to format the template manifest file in a readable way.